Most Asked Questions About Uluru

 WHERE CAN I STAY IN ULURU?

 Voyages Ayers Rock Resort is located only 20km from Uluru and 6km from the airport.
 The Resort provides a variety of accommodation options to suit all tastes and budgets.
-You can choose from the premium Sails in the Desert hotel, the modern Desert Gardens Hotel, the self-contained one and two-bedroom Emu Walk Apartments, the funky Lost Camel Hotel (opening July 2018) and the authentic Outback Pioneer Hotel & Backpacker Lodge with dorms and budget rooms.
+You can choose from the premium Sails in the Desert hotel, the modern Desert Gardens Hotel, the self-contained one and two-bedroom Emu Walk Apartments, the funky Lost Camel Hotel and the authentic Outback Pioneer Hotel & Backpacker Lodge with dorms and budget rooms.
 There’s also a large Campground with powered and unpowered sites and cabins.
 In the Resort Town Square you’ll find a collection of shops and cafes, a supermarket, bank and ATM, car hire, newsagency, hair & beauty salon, postal office, and a Tour & Information Centre.

 WHEN IS A GOOD TIME TO VISIT ULURU?